joeyklee/joeyklee.github.io/terreweb/20141106/examples/Styling pt.2/readme.md

 	<br>

-	**Next** We know from the crime data provided by the [City of Vancouver](http://vancouver.ca/news-calendar/from-mischief-to-theft-vancouver-s-crime-data-for-2003-to-2011-now-available-for-download.aspx) that the types of crimes available are:
+	**Next** We know from the crime data provided by the [City of Vancouver](http://vancouver.ca/news-calendar/from-mischief-to-theft-vancouver-s-crime-data-for-2003-to-2011-now-available-for-download.aspx) that the types of crimes available are: (***NOTE: these names are typed differently in the data -always be sure ot check or else your data won't be styled how you want!***)

         Mischief under $5,000
         Mischief over $5,000